proio-org/proio/README.md

 # Modifying the data model
 The data model is described in the [proio.proto](proio.proto) files.
 At the top of the file is the description of some messages that are needed for the thin libraries.
-Scroll down until you see the comment `Data model messages`.
+Scroll down until you see the comment `DATA MODEL MESSAGES`.
 Anything below this comment can be modified within a few simple rules:
 1. For message type Msg, there must be a corresponding collection type named MsgCollection.